}

 Emma Schunack

-Under the topic Nietzsche's technologies International visitors were once again invited to the Nietzsche Society conference in Naumburg an der Saale this year.
+Under the topic Nietzsche's technologies international visitors were once again invited to the Nietzsche Society conference in Naumburg an der Saale this year.
 In the period from October 16 to 19, in addition to various lectures, a film screening and a concert, there was also an art exhibition to visit.
 Our author Emma Schunack was there and reports on her impressions.
-Your question: How can Nietzsche's technologies find expression in the technological age?
+Her question: How can Nietzsche's technologies find expression in the technological age?

 Under the topic Nietzsche's technologies International visitors were once again invited to the Nietzsche Society conference in Naumburg an der Saale this year.
 In the period from October 16 to 19, in addition to various lectures, a film screening and a concert, there was also an art exhibition to visit.
 Our author Emma Schunack was there and reports on her impressions.
-Your question: How can Nietzsche's technologies find expression in the technological age?
+Her question: How can Nietzsche's technologies find expression in the technological age?